-Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?
+Multi-Level Marketing and E-Commerce Online: Underpricing Product, Online Selling and Recruitment?

 Ever since I launched the E-Commerce Boot Camp and Digital Influencer Boot Camp, got to meet more folks in the multi-level marketing space who would like to learn how they can use digital marketing and e-commerce to be effective in conducting business online.

-I think the usual pitch on a face-to-face basis are usually not taken well when conducted online – especially when done via social media.
-In fact, even the face-to-face ones do not work – if the person doing the pitch was more focused on selling and recruitment – rather than strive in building a relationship and show empathy to their prospective recruit or customer.
+I think the usual pitch on a face-to-face basis is usually not taken well when conducted online – especially when done via social media.
+Even the face-to-face ones do not work – if the person doing the pitch was more focused on selling and recruitment – rather than striving in building a relationship and show empathy to their prospective recruit or customer.

-The last MLM I joined was to support a trusted friend, try the products he is selling (picked the one under the category of weight loss), rather than build my own network.
+The last MLM I joined was to support a trusted friend and try the products he is selling (picked the one under the category of weight loss), rather than build my network.
 At that time, I decided, if I like the product, then I wouldn’t mind promoting and selling that specific item for others to try out.
-Based on research, the product brand was also prominent so I guess it won’t hurt trying it out.
+Based on research, the product brand was also prominent so I guess it won’t hurt to try it out.

-Prior to this MLM, I had engaged in direct selling mostly under the category of beauty, lifestyle, and garment related products.
+Before this MLM, I had engaged in direct selling mostly under the category of beauty, lifestyle, and garment-related products.

 Looking at how MLM folks pitch online, I notice that the following is done by those in the health category segment:

-The first minute of a discussion with an MLM person immediately zooms in to the earning potential.
+The first minute of a discussion with an MLM person immediately zooms in on the earning potential.
 This includes how much money can you make from recruits, overriding commissions, rebates, and other benefits.

-It would usually show also how their life has change from what they were before to what they are now.
+It would usually show also how their life has changed from what they were before to what they are now.

 2. Product quality

-Most MLM sellers would assert how ground-breaking or how their product have save lives.
-Some will mention identities of persons who got saved or benefited from the product.
+Most MLM sellers would assert how ground-breaking or how their products have to save lives.
+Some will mention the identities of persons who got saved or benefited from the product.

 Why it doesn’t work?